IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/PreflightGuide.md

  - Most slots are *inactive*, ie there are no leaders for these slots.[^praos-origin]
  - Some slots are *active*.
 The probability of a slot to be active is determined by the *active slot coefficient* $f$.
 On Cardano mainnet, $f = 1/20$.
     - Most active slots are *single leader slots*.
     - Some active slots are *multi leader slots*.
-As the slot numbers on a chain have to strictly increase, at most one of the blocks forged by the elected stake pools will end up on the honest chain eventually.[^ssle]
+As the slot numbers on a chain have to strictly increase, at most one of the blocks minted by the elected stake pools will end up on the honest chain eventually.[^ssle]

 The leader schedule of Cardano is *private* due to the usage of *verifiable random functions* (VRFs):
 Nodes only know their own leader schedule for one epoch[^glossary] in advance, and nobody can know whether some pool is elected in a slot until they reveal this themselves by minting a block in that slot.